Open Source · MIT License

 Configuration & Secrets

-.env files, config.env, credentials, authorized_keys, cron jobs, logrotate rules — all restored exactly as-is.
+.env files, config.env, credentials, authorized_keys, cron jobs, and logrotate rules.
+All restored exactly as is.

 Boot Firmware